1938 Yellow River flood: Damages

-Aftermath

 Besides the massive death toll, the flooded areas were affected for years to come.
 The flooded countryside was more or less abandoned and all the crops destroyed.
 Upon the recession of the waters, much of the ground was uncultivable as much of the soil was covered in silt.
 Many of the public structures and housing were also destroyed, leaving any survivors destitute.
 The irrigation channels were also ruined, further adding to the toll on the farmlands.

-The destruction also had a long-term psychological effect on the Chinese population.
-Unable to fully decide which group deserved more blame for the catastrophe, the Chinese Government or the invading Japanese, many survivors blamed both sides.
-Believing that the civilians would help them, the Chinese Communists turned the flooded area into a recruiting ground, directing survivors' anger towards a common enemy to bring them into their ranks.
-By the 1940s the area had evolved into a major guerrilla base known as the Yuwansu Base Area.